nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part1.rst

 Tutorial - Part 1 - Getting started
 ===================================

-Part 1 of this :doc:`tutorial </topics/tutorial>` introduces the library's
-:class:`~eventsourcing.domain.Aggregate` and :class:`~eventsourcing.application.Application`
+This part the :doc:`tutorial </topics/tutorial>` introduces the library's :class:`~eventsourcing.domain.Aggregate` and :class:`~eventsourcing.application.Application`
 classes, showing and explaining how they can be used together to write an event-sourced application in Python.